As Clubhouse downloads plummet, clones hope they can convince users that audio is the future

 Although there isn’t specific data to show how many users that is, overall Twitter had 192 million monetizable daily active users in the fourth quarter of last year.

 Facebook is also jumping on the Clubhouse clone bandwagon, hoping to entice a segment of its massive user base with plans to roll out not one but multiple audio products.
-Those include Hotline, a web-based Q&A application that functions like a combination of Instagram and Clubouse.
+These include Hotline, a web-based Q&A application that functions like a combination of Instagram and Clubhouse.
 There will also be Live Audio Rooms aimed at letting people listen and participate in live conversations à la Clubhouse.

-Not to be outdone, Reddit will offer its community Talk, taking a similar gambit that existing users will flock to a new feature rather than download a whole new app.
+Not to be outdone, Reddit will offer its community Reddit Talk, a similar gambit betting that existing users will flock to a new feature rather than download a whole new app.